-One of the essential yoga practices, alternate nostril breathing, is designed to balance the energy of the left and right sides of the brain.
-The practice uses the hand’s fingers to form a “bridge” and the two fingers to open and close the left and right nostrils.
+One of the essential yoga practices, alternate nostril breathing, is designed to balance the brain’s energy on the left and right sides.
+The practice uses the hand’s fingers to form a “bridge.”
+The two fingers open and close the left and right nostrils.

 - Use the right hand, and place the middle finger squarely on your forehead

-- Use the ring finger to close the left nostril, holding the left nostril shut, inhale through the right nostril.
+- Use the ring finger to close the left nostril, hold the left nostril shut, inhale through the right nostril.

 - Using the thumb, close the right nostril and exhale out through the left nostril.